Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 • Credit unions: These member-owned institutions can be a source for bridge loans, sometimes offering more favorable terms.

-• Hard-money lenders: These are private investors or companies specializing in short-term lending, often at higher interest rates.
+• Hard-money lenders: These hard-money lending companies are private investors or institutions specializing in short-term lending, often at higher interest rates.

 • Non-qualified mortgage (non-QM) lenders: These lenders provide loans that don’t meet the strict federal guidelines for mortgages, including bridge loans.